 Egg yolks from pastured hens, much like fish roe, are deeply nutrient-dense – rich in fertility boosting omega-3 fatty acids, vitamins A and E as well as choline.
 Choline is of particular importance to the preconception and pregnancy diet as requirements for the developing nervous system.
 Most pregnant and lactating women are not consuming adequate choline for their developing babies and researchers are calling for increased consumption of choline-rich foods among pregnant and lactating women8, 15.
 Choline is particularly critical in tooth development9 as well as brain development10, 11.
 Indeed, a mother’s intake of choline during pregnancy may improve the capability for memory in her child11, 12, 13.
 Beyond an essential role in brain development and the capacity for memory, promising studies found that maternal intake of choline might significantly decrease cognitive dysfunction seen in Downs Syndrome, at least in mice14.

-Recommendation: The Weston A Price Foundation recommends consuming two or more eggs, plus additional yolks daily.
+Recommendation: Try eating two or more eggs, plus additional yolks daily.

-Serve this Fertility Food: Eggs can be fried, scrambled, served with greens or in freshherb frittatas or frittatas brimming with vegetables like this frittata with Swiss chard and potatoes.
-Alternatively, consider mixing them into soups like homemade cream of chicken soup or in smoothies like our healthy strawberry milk shake.
-For a double dose of fertility boosting foods, consider serving ouefs en cocotte with lox.
+Serve this Fertility Food: Eggs can be fried, scrambled, served with greens or in herb frittatas or frittatas brimming with vegetables like this frittata with Swiss chard and potatoes.
+Alternatively, consider mixing them into soups like homemade cream of chicken soup or in smoothies like our healthy strawberry milkshake.
+For a double dose of fertility-boosting foods, consider serving ouefs en cocotte with lox.